hiylx/icera1n/Guides/getstarted.md

 You can use icera1n to jailbreak, futurerestore with blobs, install trollstore or activate an iphone.

-Before you start you should read the readme file and install any dependencies if you are on linux
+Before you start you should read the readme file and install any dependencies if you are on linux.

+How to open icera1n?

+You should <code>cd</code> into the folder where you downloaded icera1n then run <code>sudo ./icera1n.sh</code>

+How to enter DFU / Recovery mode or force reboot?

+You should research about it for your device, not all devices have the same procedure

  - [Jailbreaking](https://github.com/hiylx/icera1n/blob/main/Guides/jailbreaking.md)
  - [Futurerestore](https://github.com/hiylx/icera1n/blob/main/Guides/futurerestore.md)